-If you’re an Amazon Prime user, you get free cloud storage with your annual subscription.
-Both prime and non-Prime members get 5GB of storage for free.
+If you’re an Amazon Prime user, you get 5GB of free cloud storage with your annual subscription.
 Prime users get the added benefit of unlimited photo storage.

 Outside of its unlimited photo storage for Prime customers and Fire users, Amazon Cloud Drive isn’t particularly exciting compared to the others on this list.